If anybody ever tells you they don’t have unconscious biases, they’re lying!

 Job applicants with white names needed to send about 10 resumes to get one callback; those with African-American names needed to send around 15 resumes to get one callback.

-Someone with a black-sounding name would need an additional 8 years experience to close this 50% callback gap.
+A candidate with a black-sounding name would need an additional 8 years of experience to close this 50% callback gap.

 Another German study conducted a similar CV-based test...